 Today, more than forty years after his untimely death, Arthur's long overlooked contribution to British television comedy history deserves its rightful place under the spotlight following too many years languishing within the shadow of neglect.
 But with the long-overdue release of The Arthur Haynes Show in June 2011 (by Network DVD) a new generation will be able to see why Arthur Haynes was an original and a consummate professional who fully deserves his place among the TV greats.

-Source: ATV Television Show Book - Nicholas Parsons autobiography My Life in Comedy.
+Published on February 20th, 2019.
+Written by Laurence Marcus Laurence Marcus and SRH (16th October 2000.
+Update 2011).
+Source: ATV Television Show Book - Nicholas Parsons autobiography My Life in Comedy for Television Heaven.